arob5/arob5.github.io/_posts/2024-02-15-nonlinear-maps-of-Gaussians.md

 \begin{align}
 \tilde{u} &= \tilde{f}(v) := \begin{bmatrix} v \newline f(v) \end{bmatrix}, \tag{7}
 \end{align}
-which considers this special case.
+which captures this special case.
 With the generic problem stated, we now proceed to discuss specific methods which utilize different notions of linearization to produce Gaussian approximations of the distribution of $u$ and $\tilde{u}$.